-Ceramic tiles create beautiful designs on walls, floors and counters, and offer low-maintenance options for these locations.
+Ceramic tiles create beautiful designs on walls, floors and counters.
+And they offer low-maintenance options for these locations.
 You may not be ready to say goodbye to the familiar tile patterns when it comes time to remodel your bathroom or kitchen.
 With some care, you can remove the old tile and clean away old mortar so that you can reuse the familiar patterns in a new location.

 Before you start any tile removal work, grab safety gear to prevent injury.
 Wear protective goggles when removing tiles, grout and mortar.
 Removal efforts can produce dust and small pieces of stone or tile that can easily damage your eyes.
 Wearing long sleeves and long pants can prevent scrapes and cuts.
 If you use any chemical products for removing mortar from the tile, keep the area well-ventilated to keep fumes out of your work space.

 Before you can remove the tile, you need to get rid of the grout that fills the gaps.
 This lets you get your tools under the edges of the tiles.
 Cut into the grout surrounding the tiles with a sharp utility knife.
 You can also use a putty knife and hammer to chisel away the grout.
 Or head to the home improvement store to get a grout remover tool to help chip away the grout.
 Remove all grout surrounding the tiles you wish to remove so that you have access to the edges of the tiles.

 With the tiles free from the wall or floor, you can now start cleaning them so can reuse the tile.
-Lay the tiles face down and use the putty knife to scrape across the tile back, removing as much old mortar as possible.
+Lay the tiles face down, and use the putty knife to scrape across the tile back, removing as much old mortar as possible.
 Be careful not to exert too much pressure downward on the tile, or you could cause it to crack.